Greensburg Traffic Lawyer | Traffic Ticket Attorney Near Me

 Some of the most common traffic violations we handle include:

-• Speeding: Under 75 Pa.
+Under 75 Pa.
 Code §3362, driving faster than the posted speed limit is prohibited.
 Also, 75 Pa.
 Code §3361 makes it illegal to drive faster than what is safe, given the traffic, road conditions, weather, visibility, and other factors.
 Based on these laws, you can be ticketed for speeding if you were allegedly driving faster than the speed limit or the speed the conditions called for.
 Not to mention, 75 Pa.
 Code §3365 makes it illegal to drive faster than 15 mph in a school zone.
-If you are facing a speeding ticket, we highly recommend calling a traffic citation attorney to discuss the consequences of paying the ticket (high fines, driving record points, higher auto insurance premiums) and how you can fight it.

-• Driving Under a Suspended License: If your driver’s license has been suspended, revoked, or canceled for any reason, whether it is a civil sanction or a criminal penalty, you cannot drive.
+If your driver’s license has been suspended, revoked, or canceled for any reason, whether it is a civil sanction or a criminal penalty, you cannot drive.
 Under 75 Pa.
 Code §1543, if you are caught driving while your license is suspended, revoked, or canceled, you face a summary offense, punishable by a $200 fine and an additional suspension.
-However, if your license was suspended because of a DUI conviction, you may face a higher charge, and you will certainly face a harsher penalty.
-To avoid a driving under suspension conviction or to mitigate the consequences of this ticket, contact our traffic attorneys.

-• Leaving the Scene of an Accident: If you are in an accident in which it appears there was property damage, someone was hurt, or killed, then you are required to stop.
+If you are in an accident in which it appears there was property damage, someone was hurt, or killed, then you are required to stop.
 You must remain at the scene to provide aid when necessary and to exchange information.
 If you do not stop after an accident, or you leave the scene before assisting others, providing your information or before the police arrive, then under 75 Pa.
 Code §3745 and §3742 you can be charged with a crime.
-The level of the offense depends on the damage the accident caused.
-Property damage results in a summary offense, however, if someone was hurt, you face a misdemeanor.
-If someone was seriously hurt or died, you could be charged with a felony.
-To defend against hit-and-run accusations, call a traffic court attorney right away.

-• Reckless Driving: As a driver in Pennsylvania, you are required to operate your vehicle with caution.
+As a driver in Pennsylvania, you are required to operate your vehicle with caution.
 This means adhering to all traffic laws, as well as acting responsibly to avoid causing an accident.
-If you drive in a manner that shows a willful or wanton disregard for other people or property’s safety, then you are considered to be driving recklessly, and you can be ticketed under 5 Pa.
+If you drive in a manner that shows a willful or wanton disregard for other people or property’s safety, then you are considered to be driving recklessly, and you can be ticketed under 75 Pa.
 Code §3736.
 Reckless driving is a summary offense, which can result in fines, jail time, driving record points, and in some cases, a license suspension.
 To fight a reckless driving ticket, call a traffic violation lawyer.

-• Vehicular Homicide One of the most serious traffic crimes you can be accused of is homicide by vehicle.
+One of the most serious traffic crimes you can be accused of is homicide by vehicle.
 Under 75 Pa.
 Code §3732 or 75 Pa.
 Code §3735, you can be charged with vehicular homicide if you cause a crash and the death of another person due to reckless driving or driving while intoxicated.
 Depending on the circumstances, you can be charged with a second- or third-degree felony.
 In these very serious situations, you need to call our traffic offense lawyers as soon as possible.
-If you plead or are convicted of a felony, you can be sentenced to years in prison.
-Let us fight for an acquittal or attempt to mitigate the consequences.

 Other Common Greensburg Traffic Violations